This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You feel dizzy.

-- Your BP is higher or lower than your primary healthcare provider has told you it should be.
+- Your BP is higher or lower than your healthcare provider has told you it should be.

 - You have questions or concerns about your condition or care.